-TOMBSTONE has its claim-to-fame line “I’m your Huckleberry“, cooed by Val Kilmer’s ‘Doc Holliday’ as he baits ‘Johnny Ringo’ (Michael Biehn), but there are a passel of tough, witty dialog gems peppering this umpteenth Earp/Clanton extravaganza.
+TOMBSTONE has its claim-to-fame line “I’m your Huckleberry“, cooed by Val Kilmer’s Doc Holliday as he baits ‘Johnny Ringo’ (Michael Biehn), but there is a ready passel of tough, witty dialog gems peppering this umpteenth Earp/Clanton extravaganza.

 Regarding Val & Doc—Kilmer was left out of an Academy lineup of John Malkovich (In the Line of Fire), Pete Postlethwaite (In the Name of the Father), Ralph Fiennes (Schindlers List), Leonardo DiCaprio (Whats Eating Gilbert Grape?) and winner Tommy Lee Jones (The Fugitive ).
 It’s hard to take anything away from Jones, but I think Val was better (Leo aced them all, truth be told).
 Holliday is no-lose showcase—as proven by Victor Mature (My Darling Clementine), Kirk Douglas (Gunfight At The O.K.Corral), Jason Robards (Hour Of The Gun), and perhaps best of all, Dennis Quaid (Wyatt Earp).